uibk-ethpector/ethpector/README.rst

 Smart contracts are computer programs that coordinate financial agreements on blockchain systems.
 Although smart contract platforms are transparent in general smart contracts can be pretty opaque if their source-code is not available.

-Ethpector sets out to provide tools to analyze smart contract with and without access to their source-code.
+Ethpector sets out to provide tools to analyze smart contracts with and without access to their source-code.
 Its main focus is to provide tools and heuristics for the automated analysis and classification of smart contracts.

 Currently the tool enables:

-- Fetching code by addresses (via web3 rpc)
+- Fetching code by addresses (via web3 RPC and Etherscan)
 - Fetching source-code for addresses (Etherscan and Sourcify)
 - Recovering interfaces including logs from binaries
 - Resolving function and event selectors (via 4bytes and more)